 Does AUS offer financial grants or scholarships to undergraduate students?

-Yes, we do we offer a number of grants and scholarships to help students with their education costs.
+Yes, we do we offer several grants and scholarships to help students with their education costs.
 The university has designated funds available for highly qualified undergraduate students with limited financial resources.
-Admitted students who pay the seat reservation deposit before the deadline may apply for a financial grant regardless of their race, color, gender, religion or national origin.
+Admitted students who pay the seat reservation deposit before the deadline may apply for a financial grant regardless of their race, color, gender, religion, or national origin.
 To know more about financial grants, visit www.aus.edu/financial-grants.
 For more information about scholarships, visit www.aus.edu/financial-grants-and-scholarships.

-What is the maximum number of credit hours that may be transferred to AUS?
+What is the maximum number of credit hours that may be transferred to AUS for Bachelor's applicants?

 Applicants enrolled in other four-year universities, colleges or any institution of higher education must apply as transfer applicants (Student Type: Transfer).

 The minimum required course grade(s) to be considered for credit transfer will depend on the institution the applicant is transferring from.
-Courses taken more than five years prior to joining AUS as an undergraduate student are not transferable.
+Courses are taken more than five years before joining AUS as an undergraduate student are not transferable.
 Furthermore, of the total credits required for a degree, a maximum of 50 percent of the credits completed in residence at another institution can be considered for transfer.

 Transfer of credit will be subject to AUS academic rules and regulations.
 Refer to the AUS Undergraduate Catalog for more information.